Posts for: February, 2016

 If you would like more information on dental care for babies and toddlers, please contact us or schedule an appointment for a consultation.
 You can also learn more by reading the Dear Doctor magazine articles “The Age One Dental Visit” and “Dentistry & Oral Health for Children.”

 Before the development of dental implants, the options for replacing missing teeth were fairly limited to removable dentures, and dental crowns and bridges.
 While all are effective and reliable methods for patients suffering from gum disease or trauma related tooth loss, implants go a step further by also replacing the root of the missing tooth.
 This is an important element in preserving the health and stability of the bone tissue in the jaw, as well as the remaining teeth.
-From Dr. Jennifer Kim's office at Pender Dental Care in Merrifield and Fairfax, VA, learn more about this restorative dental procedure.
+From Dr. Jennifer Kim's office at Pender Dental Care in Fairfax, VA, learn more about this restorative dental procedure.

 Dental implants in Fairfax